-If you are self-employed, or have earnings or profits from selling shares or property, then you need to submit a self-assessment tax return to HMRC.
+If you are self-employed, have income from property rental, investment income of more than £10,000, or you have sold shares or property, then you need to submit a self-assessment tax return to HMRC.

 Who must submit a tax return?